Rodney Glunder

-Rodney Glunder (born as Rodney Faverus, March 1, 1975) is a retired Dutch professional kickboxer, mixed martial artist, professional wrestler and boxer, current actor, entrepreneur and bodybuilder.
+Rodney Glunder (born as Rodney Faverus, March 1, 1975) is a retired Dutch professional kickboxer, mixed martial artist, professional wrestler and boxer, current actor, entrepreneur, bodybuilder and convicted rapist.
 He has fought for M-1 Global, Cage Rage, K-1, PRIDE Fighting Championship, RINGS, Glory, Konfrontacja Sztuk Walki, It's Showtime, SuperKombat, SLAMM!!
 Events and Art of War Fighting Championship.
 Glunder holds notable wins over top contenders Cheick Kongo, Valentijn Overeem, Joe Riggs, Melvin Manhoef, Cyrille Diabaté, Brian Douwes and Gregory Tony.

-In March 2022 Glunder was charged with rape by the Dutch authorities.
+In March 2022 Glunder was charged with rape, aggravated assault and attempted manslaughter by the Dutch authorities.

-On March 25, 2022, he was found guilty and has been sentenced to 5 years in prison.
+On March 25, 2022, he was found guilty of four counts of rape, three counts of aggravated assault and attempted manslaughter.
+He has been sentenced to 5 years in prison, which was increased to 7 years in appeal.